Teaching your child how to ride a bike is an incredible milestone! But it can also be stressful for both the parent and

 1. Remove Training Wheels

 When your child is ready to remove the training wheels, go ahead and take them off.
-Then, lower the saddle so it’s low enough for your child to place their feet flat on the ground when sitting atop their bike this will allow your child a feeling of confidence as they practice finding their balance.
+Then, lower the seat so it’s low enough for your child to place their feet flat on the ground when sitting atop their bike this will allow your child a feeling of confidence as they practice finding their balance.

 2. Find a Slope